 Analysts make extensive use of charts to visually present the changes in price and trade volume of the security over a period of time.
-They make use of several types of analysis, as well as statistical tools like moving averages, ratios to correctly forecast the price trajectory of the security.
+They make use of several types of analysis, as well as statistical tools like moving averages and ratios to forecast the price trajectory of the security correctly.

-The different types of charts that analysts use are line charts, candlestick charts, and bar charts, etc.
+The different types of charts that analysts use are line charts, candlestick charts, bar charts, etc.

 Volume is another key measure that analysts use in technical analysis.
-It is the quantity or number of securities that are traded over a period of time at different prices.
-A large volume of trade will mean that the security pricing is correct and vice-versa.
+It is the quantity or number of securities traded over a period of time at different prices.
+A large trade volume will mean that the security pricing is correct and vice-versa.

-The support level is the minimum price level at which the demand for the security will prevent the price to go down further.
+The support level is the minimum price level at which the demand for security will prevent the price from going down further.
 Resistance is the upper price level at which the demand for security will start falling to keep the prices in check.
-Analysts examine where the current market price of the security is between these two levels.
-This helps to decide in which direction the price will move as per the historical trends and the present level.
+Analysts examine where the security’s current market price is between these two levels.
+This helps to decide in which direction the price will move according to historical trends and the present level.

 There are several key indicators that analysts use for technical analysis.
 These indicators are based on price and volume statistics of the security and help to prepare charts.
-These include volatility, money flow, momentum, moving average convergence and divergence, etc.
+These include volatility, money flow, momentum, moving average convergence and divergence, high low index, etc.